vmware-archive/vmware-vcenter/docs/vc_vm_ovf_readme.md

     ovffilepath: (Required) This parameter defines the OVF file path.

-    target_datastore: (Required, used in case of 'create' (import OVF) method ) This parameter defines the name of the datastore where the new Virtual Machine is to be created.
+    target_datastore: (Required) This parameter is used in case of create (import OVF).
+This parameter defines the name of the datastore where the new Virtual Machine is to be created.

-    host: (Required, used in case of 'create' (import OVF) method ) This parameter defines the host name where the new Virtual Machine is to be created.
+    host: (Required) This parameter is used in case of the create (import OVF) method.
+This parameter defines the host name where the new Virtual Machine is to be created.

-    diskformat: (Optional, used in case of 'create' (import OVF) method) This parameter controls the type of disk created during the import OVF operation.
+    diskformat: (Optional) This parameter is used in case of the create (import OVF) method.
+This parameter controls the type of disk created during the import OVF operation.
     Possible values: thin/thick
     Default: thin